Wolverine971/9takes/src/blog/people/musicians/Grimes.md

 <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.usmagazine.com/celebrity-news/pictures/elon-musk-and-grimes-relationship-timeline/">Grimes’ relationship with Elon Musk</a>, the CEO of Tesla and SpaceX, has been a subject of much public interest.
 While their on-again, off-again relationship has been unconventional, it aligns with Type 7's tendency to seek excitement and novelty in their personal lives.

-Grimes' musical journey reflects her insatiable curiosity and thirst for new sounds.
-From her early electro-pop and experimental soundscapes to her recent explorations of hyperpop and industrial influences, she constantly pushes boundaries and defies categorization.
-This aligns with the "jack-of-all-trades" nature of Type 7s, who are drawn to diversity and dislike feeling confined to a single style.
+Her musical odyssey mirrors her unquenchable curiosity and thirst for new sonic horizons.
+From her early electro-pop and experimental soundscapes to her recent forays into hyperpop and industrial influences, she persistently pushes boundaries, resisting categorization.
+This reflects the Type 7's inclination to be a "jack-of-all-trades," drawn to diversity and resistant to confinement within a single style.

+Examples include:

 - Her album "Art Angels" is a kaleidoscope of genres, showcasing her versatility and willingness to experiment with different musical styles.
-- Her collaborations with artists like Janelle Monae and Ariana Grande demonstrate her openness to diverse creative influences.
+- Her collaborations with artists like Janelle Monae and <a href="/blog/famous-enneagram-types/Ariana-Grande">Ariana Grande</a> demonstrate her openness to diverse creative influences.

 ## An Enthusiasm for Life